 "Until about 5 years ago, I received 100% of my income from fees"

 Having made all her own connections with smaller vendors and boutique suppliers, Madeline’s travel agent income started in reverse order compared to the “standard” travel agent.
 She first earned income exclusively from fees, then added in commissions 5 years ago:

 “Until about 5 years ago I received 100% of my income from fees.
 It was only when people told me I was leaving money on the table that I looked into getting a host agency.

 I currently only get commissions from hotels.
 Or, I should say, all commissions I receive are from hotels.
 And this is just because when I do book hotels that offer commissions, I now have an IATA number I can give them.
 I used to just tell them I had no way of accepting commissions (although many of them will just wire the commissions to my bank account with no IATA)”

 Services Madeline Provides (Beyond Planning & Booking):

 Madeline provides detailed trip planning and recommendations for her clients at two different service tiers: Gold and Platinum.
-In addition to consultation, booking, activity and restaurant recommendations, Platinum level also includes on-trip support (i.e. changing itineraries at the last minute), providing multiple daily itinerary options, and maps/ historical information on sites.
+In addition to consultation, booking, activity, and restaurant recommendations, the Platinum level also includes on-trip support (i.e. changing itineraries at the last minute), providing multiple daily itinerary options, and maps/ historical information on sites.